 • Octreotide (somatostatin analogue)

-• Inhibits growth hormone production in the pituitary gland
+• Inhibits growth hormone formation in the pituitary gland

 • Diabetic retinopathy and micronutrients

-• Myopia rate continues to increase in the western world
+• Myopia rates continue to increase in the Western world

 • Risk factors for myopia